leonstafford/leonstafford.github.io/essays/focusing_at_different_levels.md

 Though what I learned at 20 was reinforced later when watching Dafur, I think it gets pushed to the back of my mind.
 Watching The Last Face recently brings it all back.
 Besides it being a beautiful love story, it raises awareness of such issues affecting the global "us".

-I went on to listen to the BBC Documentary of [Southern Sudan, A Failure to Act](http://www.bbc.co.uk/programmes/p050skjh).
+I went on to listen to the BBC Documentary of [Southern Sudan, A Failure to Act](http://www.bbc.co.uk/programmes/p050skjh) [Download mp3](http://open.live.bbc.co.uk/mediaselector/5/redir/version/2.0/mediaset/audio-nondrm-download/proto/http/vpid/p051dzjm.mp3).

 At this point, I became a bit overwhelemed with thinking at the social level - "This really sucks.
 I need to do more.
 Why is it all so broken?
 How can I fix humanity?"